 Post processing procedures again vary by printer technology.
 SLA requires a component to cure under UV before handling, metal parts often need to be stress relieved in an oven while FDM parts can be handled right away.
-For technologies that utilize support, this is also removed at the post processing stage.
-Most 3D printing materials are able to be sanded and other post processing techniques including tumbling, high pressure air cleaning, polishing and colouring are implemented to prepare a print for end use.
+For technologies that utilize support, this is also removed at the post-processing stage.
+Most 3D printing materials are able to be sanded and other post-processing techniques including tumbling, high-pressure air cleaning, polishing, and coloring are implemented to prepare a print for end use.

 About 3D Hubs